andrewkiluk/Mach-Music-Player/README.md

  - It supports playlists.

- There are some cosmetic things I might do from here -- I'll get some opinions on the interface design and what kinds of thigns I should add to the settings.
+ There are some cosmetic things I might do from here -- I'll get some opinions on the interface design and what kinds of things I should add to the settings.
 But that's all pretty minor.

 Version 0.9.4:
 --------------